-Slip ‘n slides… Do you remember them?
-I sure do!
-They provided swift and energetic water rides for my sister and me during childhood.
-Mom would hook the hose to our plastic slide, sprinkle a few drops of dish soap onto its surface to add to its slipperiness, and away we’d go!
-Dad would swoop us up at the end of the slide, and we would turn and run towards Mom again, ready for another go-round.
-Soon, our squeals of delight would be heard, and we would have a yard filled with playmates, all eager to slide with us down the slippery slope.
+Slip ‘n slides… They provided swift and energetic water rides for my sister and me during childhood.
+Mom would sprinkle a few drops of dish soap onto our plastic slide, hook up the hose, and away we’d go.
+Dad would swoop us up at the other side, and we’d run towards Mom, ready for another go-round.
+Soon, neighbor kids would hear us, and they would slide with us down the slippery slope.

-Slip ‘n Slides is a work of fiction based on real life events.
+Slip ‘n Slides is a testimony based on real life events.

-Published (similar version): The Secret Place Devotional Magazine: Summer, 2017: Editors M. Ingrid and Wayne E. Dvirnak: Judson Press: http://www.judsonpress.com
+Published: Summer, 2017: The Secret Place Devotional Magazine: Editors M. Ingrid and Wayne E. Dvirnak: Judson Press: http://www.judsonpress.com